Langlish51/MyPythonTraining/README.md

 - The "predict.py" is a Python script used for making predictions with a pre-trained flower classification model.
 It takes an input image and a pre-trained model checkpoint as arguments and returns the top K most likely classes along with their probabilities.
 Users can customize the prediction process using image path, checkpoint, top K number and different mapping for categories to name
 - In addition, the full dataset is provided split in 3 folders (train, valid and test) and the cat_to-name file.
 Some more pictures of flower that were used for sanity check are also provided

+**Impportant Notes for user:**
+This is a beginner code that should be optimised.
+It was created as part of an intensive course.
+Given more time, user should break down the code into smaller functions and check for unecessary steps.